pfheatwole/thesis/source/canopy_aerodynamics.rst

 [[This is where I'll introduce Belloc's reference wing and wind tunnel data.
-I can refer to it when I'm showing examples of the chord surface geometries as an real-world application of the chord surface concept.]]
+I can refer to it when I'm showing examples of the chord surface geometries as an real-world application of the chord surface concept.

+* Introduce the test (the model, the test setup, and the data)

+* Why is this a good test?

+  * In terms of aerodynamics: good representation of the unusual geometry of a paraglider; completely known geometry (including airfoil); extensive data for a range of wind conditions; internal wood structure maintains the shape, eliminating uncertainty due to distortions

+  * It also provides a good demonstration of how to use my geometry.

+* Discuss the results

+]]

 Every new tool should be validated, and for aerodynamic codes validation often involves comparing theoretical models to wind tunnel measurements.
 For the